 The Corporation voted on the recommendation by majority.
 Votes were cast by secret ballot, a measure previously requested by student activists in favor of divestment.
 The students also requested the names of Corporation members who recused themselves from the vote.
 The University did not share these names publicly and declined to share them with The Herald.

-The decision against divestment cited an analysis by ACURM which showed that Brown’s indirect investments in the companies identified in the divestment proposal represented around 0.009% of those companies’ aggregate market value, or 1% of Brown’s endowment — around $66 million.
+The decision against divestment cited an analysis by ACURM which showed that — as of June 30 of last year — Brown’s indirect investments in the companies identified in the divestment proposal represented at most roughly 0.009% of those companies’ aggregate market value, or less than 1% of the University's endowment.
+At the time, 1% of the endowment was equivalent to $66 million.

 The Corporation's decision relied on ACURM’s determination that Brown’s financial involvement in the 10 companies is “de minimis” and doesn’t constitute social harm, rendering any divestment action a “symbolic political statement,” President Christina Paxson P’19 P’MD’20 and Chancellor Brian Moynihan ’81 P’14 P’19 wrote in a message to the community.